proxmox/proxmox-offline-mirror/docs/introduction.rst

 What is Proxmox Offline Mirror?
 -------------------------------

-This tool consists of two binaries, `proxmox-offline-mirror` (mirror tool to create and manage mirrors and media containing repositories) and `proxmox-apt-repo` (helper to use media on offline systems).
+This tool consists of two binaries, ``proxmox-offline-mirror`` (mirror tool to create and manage mirrors and media containing repositories) and ``proxmox-apt-repo`` (helper to use media on offline systems).

-There are two basic entity types available for configuration:
+There are three basic entity types available for configuration:

+- keys, either for the mirroring system itself, or for the offline systems

+  - configured with ``proxmox-offline-mirror key ...``

-- mirrors, consisting of upstream repository metadata and a local path where snapshots are stored -- configured with `proxmox-offline-mirror config mirror ...` -- used with `proxmox-offline-mirror mirror ...`
+- mirrors, consisting of upstream repository metadata and a local path where snapshots are stored

+  - configured with ``proxmox-offline-mirror config mirror ...``

+  - used with ``proxmox-offline-mirror mirror ...``

-- media, consisting of local mirrors and a path where mirrors are synced to -- configured with `proxmox-offline-mirror config medium ...` -- used with `proxmox-offline-mirror medium ...`
+- media, consisting of local mirrors and a path where mirrors are synced to

+  - configured with ``proxmox-offline-mirror config medium ...``

+  - used with ``proxmox-offline-mirror medium ...``

-and one internal one, a `pool` consisting of
+Behind the scenes, one or more `pools` consisting of

 - a pool directory containing checksum files (e.g., `sha256/3dc7bc5f82cdcc4ea0f69dd30d5f6bb19e0ccc36f4a79c865eed0e7a370cd5e4`)
 - a base directory containing directories and hardlinks to checksum files inside the pool directory

+are used for space-efficient storing of repository contents ("snapshots").

 Adding a file consists of first adding the checksum file(s), then linking them under one or more paths. a garbage collect operation will iterate over all